-Contributions - All contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
+All contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
 Amounts received that are restricted to specific use or future periods are reported as temporarily restricted.
 Restricted contributions that are received and released in the same period are reported as unrestricted revenue.
 Unconditional promises to give expected to be received in one year or less are recorded at net realizable value.
-Unconditional promises to give expected to be received in more than one year are recorded at fair market value at the date of the promise.
+Unconditional promises to give expected to be received to be received in more than one year are recorded at fair value at the date of the promise.
 Conditional promises to give are not recognized until they become unconditional, that is, when the conditions on which they depend are substantially met.

+Income Taxes

-Income Taxes - The School is a non-profit entity exempt from the payment of income taxes under Internal Revenue Code Section 501(c)(3) and California Revenue and Taxation Code Section 23701d.
+The School is a nonprofit entity exempt from the payment of income taxes under Internal Revenue Code Section 501(c)(3) and California Revenue and Taxation Code Section 23701d.
 Accordingly, no provision has been made for income taxes.
 Management has determined that all income tax positions are more likely than not of being sustained upon potential audit or examination; therefore, no disclosures of uncertain income tax positions are required.
 The School files informational returns in the U.S. federal jurisdiction, and the state of California.

-The statute of limitations for federal and California state purposes is generally three and four years, respectively.
+Subsequent Events

-Evaluation of Subsequent Events - The School has evaluated subsequent events through December 13, 2017, the date these financial statements were available to be issued.
+The School has evaluated subsequent events through December 17, 2018, the date these financial statements were available to be issued.